 - Always thoroughly clean and oil any machine before running it.

-- Every sewing machine is a little different, however, the basic threading is the same.
-Always start sewing slowly to test your machine threading.
+- Always start sewing slowly to test your machine threading.
 Practice on samples or scraps to try a simple straight seam.

 - Use good quality thread to prevent excess lint in the machine.